PaulSt/NGSTrefftz/docs/index.rst

 \newcommand{\inner}[1]{\langle #1 \rangle}
 \DeclareMathOperator\Ker{ker}`

 Specifically, for an operator :math:`\calL` we are looking to find a basis for its kernel over the space of polynomails.
-We call this projectoin :math:`\bT`
+We call this projection :math:`\bT`
 Then we can solve the reduced problem: Find :math:`\bu_\IT` so that

 .. math::